GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/publications.rst

 DEA program publications
 ========================

-Scientific articles, conference talks and other publications with Digital Earth Australia authors:
+Scientific articles, conference talks, and other publications with Digital Earth Australia authors.

 .. contents:: On this page
    :local: